 Sure, I’d been depressed before.
 Show me someone who wasn’t depressed at some point in college or in their 20s.
 We don’t know anything about ourselves and we’re broke and just lost.
 I also lost my dad in 2013, so you can count that part in, too.
 I saw a therapist and he gave me some techniques to help me and suggested I got a Leesa mattress because I was having trouble sleeping.
 Eventually, I got over that round of depression.

 But this feeling, anxiety, was something new and I couldn’t pinpoint what was triggering it.
 I found Yours Nutrition helped for a while, but it’s like it crept up on me this past summer and I was feeling like that Spongebob meme.

 I had a moment this past November (or maybe December) when I knew something was off.
 I literally stayed up until 1AM scrolling, eyes dry without the willpower to turn my phone off or cease the insecurity boiling up inside of me as I scrolled.
-I felt really, really shitty afterward.
+I felt really, really horrible afterwards.

 I was looking at any and everyone, comparing my career accomplishments, my body, my makeup from my last selfie and everything else to everyone else.